networknext/next/docs/source/next_client_t.rst

 **Return value:**

-The newly created client instance or NULL if the client could not be created.
+The newly created client instance, or NULL, if the client could not be created.

-Typically, NULL is only returned when another socket is already bound on the same port, or if an invalid bind address was passed in.
+Typically, NULL is only returned when another socket is already bound on the same port, or if an invalid bind address is passed in.

 **Examples:**